FeelsKnight/Life-Path-Method-UI/README.md

 # Import this character to .txt button

 Creates a .txt file named Life Path Method [current date and time].txt and exports current character's information to it.

+# Copyrights

+Wizards of the Coast, Dungeons & Dragons, and their logos are trademarks of Wizards of the Coast LLC in the United States and other countries. © 2015 Wizards.
+All Rights Reserved.